danirus/django-comments-xtd/README.md

 # django-comments-xtd  [![tests](https://github.com/danirus/django-comments-xtd/workflows/tests/badge.svg)](https://github.com/danirus/django-comments-xtd/actions/workflows/ci-pipeline.yml)

 Work on version 3.0 is taking place in the `main` branch.
-When curious, take a look at the example `mockups_project`.
+When curious, take a look at the `e2e_project`.
 Still some points `TODO.md` to have it ready. 🚀

 A Django pluggable application that adds comments to your project.